The people, animals, and professional passion behind Fur and Feather Works

 A lifelong learning junkie, Joanna holds a degree in psychology from the University of Nevada, Reno, is certified as Knowledge Assessed through the Certification Council for Professional Dog Trainers, is a Certified Nose Work Instructor, and can be seen attending training conferences and seminars whenever the opportunity strikes.
 Joanna is a charter member of the Pet Professional Guild.

-Joanna shares her Reno home with a mostly-rescued menagerie of two Amazon parrots, a disabled cockatiel, a Dutch bunny, an Australian Cattle Dog, and two cats.
+Joanna shares her Reno home with a mostly-rescued menagerie of two Amazon parrots, a disabled cockatiel, a Dutch bunny, an Australian Cattle Dog, an Australian Kelpie, and two cats.

 Beverly Lassiter, BA, CPDT-KA

-Beverly adds all that to a psychology degree from the University of North Carolina, Chapel Hill and certification as Knowledge Assessed from the Certification Council for Professional Dog Trainers.
-Beverly is also a Barn Hunt Association Level A Judge, an AKC Canine Good Citizen Evaluator, and a member of the Pet Professional Guild.
+Bev adds all that to a psychology degree from the University of North Carolina, Chapel Hill and certification as Knowledge Assessed from the Certification Council for Professional Dog Trainers.
+Bev is also a Barn Hunt Association Level A Judge, an AKC Canine Good Citizen Evaluator, and a member of the Pet Professional Guild.

 Jane Detweiler, Ph.D.